lemoogle/iod-node/README.md

 # Node JS client library for Haven OnDemand
-Basic library to help with calling Haven OnDemand APIs [http://havenondemand.com](http://havenondemand.com).
+Official client library to help with calling Haven OnDemand APIs [http://havenondemand.com](http://havenondemand.com).

 ## What is Haven OnDemand?
 Haven OnDemand is a set of over 70 APIs for handling all sorts of unstructured data.
 Here are just some of our APIs' capabilities: